leapwill/n-colorcode/README.md

 ## About

-This is my first project in ncurses.
+This is my first project in ncurses, and my first time using Rust.